Jaspreet-Bhatia-AI/CuratorAI/README.md

 Built with **Python**, **Streamlit**, **yt-dlp**, and the **Groq API**.

-## ✨ Features
+## Features
-* **🧠 AI Curriculum Generation:** Uses advanced LLMs (via Groq) to break down massive educational goals into step-by-step, non-repetitive learning roadmaps.
+* **AI Curriculum Generation:** Uses advanced LLMs (via Groq) to break down massive educational goals into step-by-step, non-repetitive learning roadmaps.
-* **🎶 Smart Music Curation:** Automatically prioritizes full-length "Mashups", "Jukeboxes", and "Compilations" when searching for music vibes/genres, complete with interactive tracklists.
+* **Smart Music Curation:** Automatically prioritizes full-length "Mashups", "Jukeboxes", and "Compilations" when searching for music vibes/genres, complete with interactive tracklists.
-* **📥 Batch Downloading:** Select the videos you want and download them all at once as MP4 (Video) or MP3 (Audio).
+* **Batch Downloading:** Select the videos you want and download them all at once as MP4 (Video) or MP3 (Audio).
-* **📁 Auto-Organization:** Downloads are safely grouped into clean folders inside your `Downloads` directory, named exactly after your prompt.
+* **Auto-Organization:** Downloads are safely grouped into clean folders inside your `Downloads` directory, named exactly after your prompt.

 ---

-## 🚀 Getting Started
+##  Getting Started

 ### 1. Prerequisites
 * **Python 3.8+** installed on your system.